ExfilGuard

 - Optional Prometheus endpoint (

-/metrics) with counters/histograms per client/policy for traffic, decisions, cache, and pool health.
-Supports HTTPS when given a cert/key.
+/metrics) with counters and histograms for traffic, decisions, effective mode (direct,bump,tunnel), cache, and pool health.
+Supports HTTPS when given a cert and key.

 Use Cases